siddhartha-gadgil/automating-mathematics/content/posts/levels-of-thought.md

 ### Tacit knowledge

-As [wikipedia](https://en.wikipedia.org/wiki/Tacit_knowledge) defines it:

->Tacit knowledge (as opposed to formal, codified or explicit knowledge) is the kind of knowledge that is difficult to transfer to another person by means of writing
-> it down or verbalizing it.
+As [wikipedia](https://en.wikipedia.org/wiki/Tacit_knowledge) defines it: tacit knowledge (as opposed to formal, codified or explicit knowledge) is the kind of knowledge that is difficult to transfer to another person by means of writing it down or verbalizing it.

 This is encapsulated in the assertion "we can know more than we can tell" of Michael Polanyi.
 A typical example of such tacit knowledge is the ability to ride a bicycle.
 A top chess player has tacit knowledge of the strength of white in a game that is far better than the explicit rules that can be written down.